 Necrotizing Periodontal Disease

-This form of the disease rapidly worsens and is more prevalent among people who suffer from HIV, immunosuppression, malnutrition, chronic stress or choose to smoke.
-Tissue death (necrosis) frequently affects the periodontal ligament, gingival tissues and alveolar bone.
+This form of the disease worsens rapidly and is more prevalent among smokers, people who suffer from HIV, immunosuppression, malnutrition, or chronic stress.
+Tissue death (necrosis) frequently affects the periodontal ligaments, gingival tissues and alveolar bone.

 Root Canal Extractions

-The goal is to ensure that the tooth be removed safely.
-Alternatively, that no infected tissue be left behind to inhibit complete healing.
+The goal of a root canal extraction is to ensure that the tooth is removed safely and that no infected tissue is left behind to inhibit complete healing.
 Emphasis is placed on proper removal of the tooth, periodontal ligament and any cyst formation by cleansing and debridement of the surgical site after the tooth is removed.
 This process allows for the most complete bone healing.

-The name 'wisdom teeth' is age related - third molars don't erupt until teenage years and beyond, when people theoretically are wiser to the world," says Trey Petty, DDS, FAGD, spokesperson for the Academy of General Dentistry.
+The name 'wisdom teeth' is age related - third molars don't erupt until teenage years and beyond, when people theoretically are "wiser to the world."

 Common reasons for wisdom teeth removal include impaction, pain and crowding of the other teeth, which are typical tooth growth characteristics.

 "If wisdom teeth are not visible, they are impacted or unable to erupt due to space and size limitations," says Dr. Petty.
 "Impacted teeth don't have enough room to grow, and will lay beneath the gums, which may or may not be a problem."

 Pain and tooth crowding are also top wisdom teeth problems.
 Adults have forgotten what normal pain from a growing tooth feels like.
 Complications also can arise when wisdom teeth partially erupt.
 The broken gum acts as a breeding ground for bacteria and germs.